Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 }

-"I wrote an after insert trigger on Account that queries the active System Administrator's email once outside the loop, builds a SingleEmailMessage per Account with subject and HTML body containing the Account Name, and sends all in one sendEmail() call.
+"I wrote an after insert trigger on Account that queries the active System Administrator's email once outside the loop, builds a SingleEmailMessage per Account with HTML body containing the Account Name, and sends all in one sendEmail() call.
 Production enhancement: store admin email in a Custom Label to eliminate SOQL entirely."

 Q